Ready to discover epic things to do in Death Valley National Park? Incredible sunrises, salt flats and scenic drives await.

 Although it offers plenty of spots for opportune photo-taking, stopping at Artist’s Palette is one of the best things to do in Death Valley by a long shot.

-The hills change from brown and orange to a mix of pink, aqua, purple, and white.
-It’s the bizarre and beautiful result of the oxidation of different metals in the soil.
+The hills change from brown and orange to a mix of pink, aqua, purple and white – the result of the oxidation of different metals in the soil.
 There’s a parking lot nearby, so you can ogle the gorgeous site up close.

 Hike to Natural Bridge

-Wondering what to do in Death Valley?
-Why not check out Natural Bridge?
+Make time to hike out to Natural Bridge – one of the many unique geological features within the park.
 It’s not far from Badwater Basin and is only about half a mile from the parking area.

-This isn’t a hike to tackle midday, though — earlier in the morning is better to avoid direct sun for the entire trek.
+This isn’t a hike to tackle midday, though — early morning or late in the afternoon is better to avoid being in direct sun for the entire trek.

 Take the Twenty Mule Team Canyon Road Scenic Drive